Mike Hart (American football)

-Leon Michael Hart (born April 9, 1986) is an American football coach and former player.
-Hart played college football as a running back at the University of Michigan, from 2004 to 2007, and holds the Michigan Wolverines career rushing record with 5,040 yards.
-He was selected by the Indianapolis Colts in 2008, and played three seasons in the NFL.
-Hart has worked as an assistant football coach at the University of Michigan, Syracuse University, Western Michigan University, Eastern Michigan University, and Indiana University Bloomington.
+Leon Michael Hart (born April 9, 1986) is an American football coach and former player, currently the running backs coach at Boston College.
+Hart played college football as a running back at the University of Michigan from 2004 to 2007, and holds the Michigan Wolverines career rushing record with 5,040 yards.
+He was selected by the Indianapolis Colts in the 2008 NFL draft, and played for three seasons in the National Football League (NFL).
+Hart has previously worked as an assistant football coach at the University of Michigan, Eastern Michigan University, Western Michigan University, Syracuse University and Indiana University Bloomington.

 Early life

 Hart attended Onondaga Central High School just outside Syracuse, New York where he set the national career record for rushing touchdowns (204), career points (for a non-quarterback) with 1,246, and finished second in career rushing yards (11,045).
 Onondaga Central went 46–1, losing only a single game to Mohawk Central School, and won three state championships (against Dobbs Ferry, Briarcliff and Cambridge) during Hart's career.

 His national career touchdown record of 204 was surpassed by Johnathan Gray in 2011 although he remains first in career points.

 Hart also excelled academically in high school, scoring 1280 on the SAT and graduating in the top five of his class with a 94% average.